SirGram/automatic-manga-cards/README.md

 ```
 Output files:
 + .csv for importing into anki
-+ images for pasting into .collection-media
++ images for pasting into /collection.media